 The Spearpoint ‘Fire and Ice’ features a frame in aerospace-grade titanium, inlaid with a spectacular 'hybrid' of natural wood and colored resin.
-The blade is 'Wave' damascus with an extra strong core of VG-10; the one-hand button lock and the thumb stud are set with tiger eye gemstones.
+The blade is 'Wave' damascus with an extra strong core of VG-10; the one-hand button lock and the thumb stud are set with white topaz gemstones.
 A remarkable design that gives you an instrument with a full-size secure grip, and a versatile deep-belly blade, the Spearpoint epitomizes William Henry’s core philosophy – that superlative function deserves to be elevated to superlative art.
 The ‘Fire and Ice’ features some of the exotic materials and hand-forged metals that are the hallmark of William Henry's collections; a distinctive personality statement to be worn and used for a lifetime.

 Blade 3.06" (77.7mm)